 WELCOMING GENDER AND SEXUAL DIVERSITY IN TEACHER EDUCATION

-Airton, L. (In Press).
+Airton, L. (2020).
 Resistance is useful: Social justice teacher education as an affective craft.
-In B. Dernikos, N. Lesko, S. McCall, & A. Niccolini (Eds.), High passions: An affect and education reader.
-New York, NY: Routledge.
+In B. Dernikos, N. Lesko, S. McCall, & A. Niccolini (Eds.), Mapping the affective turn in education: Theory, research, and pedagogies.
+Routledge.
+[Open Access version.]

-Airton, L. (In Press).
+Airton, L. (2019).
 Welcoming what we cannot imagine: Toward a sensory curriculum in social justice teacher education.
 In W. S. Gershon (Ed.), Sensuous curriculum.
 In the series Landscapes of Learning (M. F. He & W. H. Schubert, Eds.).
-Charlotte, NC: Information Age.
+Information Age.
+[Open Access version.]

 Airton, L. (2018).
 The de/politicization of pronouns: Implications of the No Big Deal Campaign for gender-expansive educational policy and practice.
 Gender and Education, 30(6), 790-810.
 [Open Access version.]